Scipione Ammirato: Biography

-Ammirato was born at Lecce in the Kingdom of Naples in 1531, of a family originally from Florence.
-In 1547, He was sent to Naples to study law, but he soon turned to literature instead.
+Scipione Ammirato was born at Lecce in the Kingdom of Naples in 1531, of a noble family of Florentine origin.
+In 1547, he was sent to Naples to study law, but he soon turned to literature instead.
+He devoted himself to the study of classical literature, to satisfy his interest in the ancient world.
+Ammirato attended literary clubs, striking up a friendship with the poet Berardino Rota, the historian Angelo di Costanzo and the polymath Bartolomeo Maranta.

 In 1551 he received the minor orders from the Bishop of Lecce Braccio Martelli, who appointed him a canon of Lecce Cathedral.
+He afterwards travelled about Italy in quest of occupation; he resided some time at Rome, Padua and Venice, where he became secretary to Alessandro Contarini, a Venetian patrician, and became acquainted with Sperone Speroni, Vittoria Colonna, and Pietro Aretino.
+He contributed the Argomenti dei canti to the edition of Ludovico Ariosto's Orlando Furioso published in 1556 by Vincenzo Valgrisi, with the collaboration of Girolamo Ruscelli.
+He was forced to hurriedly abandon the city on account of the discovery of his love affair with a member of the Contarini family.
+He took refuge in his native Lecce where in 1558 he founded the Accademia dei Trasformati.

-He afterwards travelled, or rather wandered, about Italy in quest of occupation; he resided some time at Venice, Rome, and Naples; returned to his native country, Ammirato was temporarily employed by several noblemen, and was sent by the Archbishop of Naples on a mission to Pope Pius V. It was a flourishing period in the history of papal Rome.
+In his native country Ammirato was temporarily employed by several noblemen, and was sent by the Archbishop of Naples on a mission to Pope Pius V. It was a flourishing period in the history of papal Rome.
 Sixtus V was about to initiate “a program of urban development without parallel in any other European city.”
 Intellectual life was lively and characterized by a “new humanism.”
 There Ammirato associated with the humanist Giovanni Pietro Maffei, the philosopher Franciscus Patricius, and the Piedmontese political writer Giovanni Botero.
+He entered the patronage network of the reforming churchman Girolamo Seripando, to whom he dedicated the philosophical dialogue Il Dedalione o ver del poeta.

+Ammirato then went initially to Naples but was not supported by the Spanish who refused to appoint him official historian of the viceroyalty.
 In 1569 he fixed his residence at Florence, where the Grand Duke Cosimo I offered him a position as state historiographer at the respectable salary of 300 scudi a year, and Cardinal Ferdinando de' Medici gave him the use of his own country house at La Petraia.
 Ammirato became a member of the Florentine Accademia degli Alterati, under the pseudonym Il Trasformato (“The Transformed”).
+In 1583, Bernardo Davanzati submitted to the academy the first book of his translation of the Annals, drawing Ammirato's attention to the works of Tacitus.
 In 1595 he was made canon of the Cathedral of Florence.
-He died in 1601.
+He died in Florence in 1601.
+At his death, he made his secretary, Cristoforo del Bianco, his heir on condition that del Bianco should adopt the name of Ammirato.
+Accordingly, he is known as Scipione Ammirato the younger.
+Several of Ammirato's works were edited after his death by del Bianco.